Role’s video role-playing platform makes a $2.75M charm attempt on the burgeoning tabletop world – TechCrunch

 The platform has already seen major growth in user-created campaigns and variants for games designed to be built upon, like Mörk Borg and Lancer, with thousands being shared.

-The money is going towards effecting the lessons the company has learned from its early adopters, with a renewed focus on ease of use, accessibility, and extensibility.
+The money is going toward effecting the lessons the company has learned from its early adopters, with a renewed focus on ease of use, accessibility and extensibility.
 As for making money, the company intends to do so through a marketplace for games and scenarios, and for premium features like extra online storage and so on.
 But for regular users who just want to play with friends, Role is free to sign up for and use right now.